 Photo courtesy of Bowling Celnice

 Fancy an indoor activity that will please both little and big people?
 A trip to one of Prague’s family-friendly bowling alleys might be a perfect solution.
-Bowling Celnice, in the centre of Prague, and Bowling Dejvice, in one of Prague’s leafy suburbs, are part of the same chain and have lanes with bumpers and shoes in smaller sizes.
+Bowling Celnice, in the centre of Prague, and Bowling Dejvice, in one of Prague’s leafy suburbs, are part of the same chain and have lanes with children’s bumpers and shoes in smaller sizes.

 Fancy a family day trip from Prague?
 Find lots of inspiration in this post.